techidaily/site-facebook-video-recording/source/_posts/updated-in-2024-hacking-facebook-fast-profile-discovery-methods.md

 On the left panel, you can find several names matching your search filter.
 You just need to scroll and check the displayed list to see if any of your old friends are there in the list.
 Once you find your old friends, click on the “add friends” button beside their name and the person is added to your official list of friends on Facebook.

-## Part 2: How to search people using Search Is Back

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: How to search people using Search Is Back

 ### 1\.
 Open and Select